eddelbuettel/docker-debian-r/README.md

 * add-r-devel-san: This image builds R-devel from source using gcc/g++ 4.9 with the Address Sanitizer configuration [described in Section 4.3.3 of the Writing R Extension manual](http://cran.rstudio.com/doc/manuals/r-devel/R-exts.html#Using-Address-Sanitizer)
+* add-r-devel-ubsan: This image builds R-devel from source using gcc/g++ 4.9 with the Address Sanitizer configuration [described in Section 4.3.4 of the Writing R Extension manual](http://cran.rstudio.com/doc/manuals/r-devel/R-exts.html#Using-Undefined-Behaviour-Sanitizer)

 ### Docker Hub